mbrajk/ynac/README.md

 - Navigate to the download folder
 - Paste the Personal Access Token from YNAB into the `config.ini` file in the `Token` field under `YnabApi`
 - Type `dotnet run` on the command line in the root folder or run in VS/VSCode/Rider/etc.
-- Select a budget by typing the number of the budget
-  - Alternatively, you can provide the budget name as the first argument after dotnet run.
-E.g. `dotnet run mybudget`.
+- You will be presented with the budget selection options
   - The first budget containing the provided string will be retrieved if it exists.
 - Your budget should be displayed on the console 🥳